seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Why should a man, whose blood is warm within,
 Sit like his grandsire cut in alabaster?
 Sleep when he wakes and creep into the jaundice
 By being peevish?
-I tell thee what, Antonio–
+I tell thee what, Antonio--
-I love thee, and it is my love that speaks–
+I love thee, and it is my love that speaks--
 There are a sort of men whose visages
 Do cream and mantle like a standing pond,
 And do a wilful stillness entertain,
-With purpose to be dress’d in an opinion
+With purpose to be dress'd in an opinion
 Of wisdom, gravity, profound conceit,
-As who should say ‘I am Sir Oracle,
+As who should say 'I am Sir Oracle,
-And when I ope my lips let no dog bark!’
+And when I ope my lips let no dog bark!'
 O my Antonio, I do know of these
 That therefore only are reputed wise
 For saying nothing; when, I am very sure,
 If they should speak, would almost damn those ears,
 Which, hearing them, would call their brothers fools.
-I’ll tell thee more of this another time:
+I'll tell thee more of this another time:
 But fish not, with this melancholy bait,
 For this fool gudgeon, this opinion.
 Come, good Lorenzo.
 Fare ye well awhile:
-I’ll end my exhortation after dinner.
+I'll end my exhortation after dinner.

 **LORENZO**
 Well, we will leave you then till dinner-time: